janani-89/Burger-king-demo/README.md

 To make the web pages responsive irrespective of the type of device or screen size, I have used bootstrap framework.

 Outline:
-1. Tried to recreate burger king website which has a home page, menu, sign in and register page.
+1. Recreated burger king website which has a home page, menu, sign in and register page.
-2. Tried to create the front end using Angular Framework.
+2. Created the front end using Angular Framework.
 3. Install node and npm.
 Npm makes it easy to install all the dependencies
 4. Routing to different pages using Angular routers.